collective-soundworks/soundworks/README.md

 var clientSide = require('soundworks/client');

 class MyModule extends clientSide.Module {
-  constructor() {
+  constructor(options = {}) {
-    super('my-module', true); // here, MyModule would always have a view, with the id 'my-module'
+    // Here, MyModule would always have a view, with the id 'my-module',
+    // and possibly the background color defined by the argument options. super('my-module', true, options.color || 'alizarin');

     ... // anything the constructor needs
   }